zhakhverdyan/Capstone1-hospital-readmission-prediction/README.md

 unpaid insurance claims and are generally associated with poor patient experience and outcome.
 Hospitals enroll patients at high risk of readmission into special Care Management programs.
-Currently, many hospitals use the HOSPITAL score, to flag high-risk patients.
+Currently, many hospitals use the HOSPITAL score to flag high-risk patients.
 Hospital score is based on 7 patient characteristics, and is not perfect.

 **Approach:** Achieve better predictive performance with machine